QualityWings Boeing 787 Dreamliner Review

 QualityWings previously release their Boeing 787 for Microsoft Flight Simulator X (FSX) available here.
 Current owners of the QualityWings Boeing 787 for FSX can get a 50% off coupon code valid through August 1, 2018 here.

-The recently released QualityWings Ultimate Collection Boeing 787 is an officially licensed Boeing product for the Lockheed Martin Prepar3D version 4 (P3Dv4) and is the subject of this review.
+The recently released QualityWings Ultimate Collection Boeing 787 is an officially licensed Boeing product for the high fidelity Lockheed Martin Prepar3D version 4 (P3Dv4) fight simulator, that can be purchased by clicking here, and is the subject of this review.

 Setup (Purchase, Download, Install):

 I securely purchased this through Flight1 and can be accessed by clicking here.
 The product is priced at the low-mid range price point of $69.95 United States Dollars (U.S.D.).
 Download size was 593 megabytes (MB).
 The installer asks for the root P3Dv4 folder.
 Liveries are available from the quality wings website listed under FSX liveries.
 Note the FSX liveries should be used for the P3Dv4 version and are available here.
 Downloaded liveries should be placed in the QualityWings Dispatcher folder.
 Once placed in the folder, open the QualityWings Dispatcher and click install livery and a window with all your downloaded liveries are listed.
 Each one will need to be individually installed.
 There are 35 liveries available for download the 787-8 and 27 liveries available for the 787-9.
 It would be nice if QualityWings and other developers had an embedded batch function to install all liveries in one operation with one click.
-I’d do it myself, however by my C++ programming courses from Oregon State University (O.S.U.) is a wee bit rusty.
+I’d do it myself, however by my C++ programming courses from Oregon State University (O.S.U.) are a wee bit rusty.
+Originally I was a computer engineering major, later migrated to biochemistry and ultimately graduated in microbiology with a minor in chemistry.
 My index finger started to have some fatigue and soreness after the first few liveries were installed.
 I felt the initiation of arthritis in the making.
 A repaint kit is also available for download.
 United Airlines (U.A.L.) has always been my favorite airline and this livery will be used throughout this review.